Functionize CLI Usage Guide

 The Functionize Command Line Interface (CLI) offers most of the functionality of our API endpoints as well as a few extra commands for easy CI/CD integration from a simple interface.
 The Functionize CLI also allows you to connect with external tools more easily.

-1. Use the Functionize CLI to connect to non-public websites.
-This may be necessary if your application under test is only accessible with a special connection or runs locally.
+Use the Functionize CLI to connect to non-public websites.
+This may be necessary if the application under test is only accessible with a special connection or runs locally.
 If so, the CLI supports a simple tunneling option to connect to a private site.
-This is much easier than setting up a white list for all our servers.
+This is much easier than setting up a whitelist for all our servers.

-2. Use the Functionize CLI to integrate with CI/CD tools.
+Use the Functionize CLI to integrate with CI/CD tools.
 Imagine if your CI/CD could execute your Functionize orchestrations and wait for the results before releasing new features.
-Well, with the Functionize CLI you can build efficient multi-stage pipelines from Jenkins with a simple one line command.
+With the Functionize CLI users can build efficient multi-stage pipelines from Jenkins with a simple one line command.
 The Functionize CLI enables Functionize to seamlessly fit into any DevOps toolchain.

 Learn more about the Functionize CLI from Installation to common use cases below.